 One of the easiest ways to raise your law school grades is to have a plan of attack for answering final exam questions.

-- Example: In Criminal Law, you may get to a question that deals with murder.
-You may create a checklist of different types of murder.
-Under or next to each item, make a short, one or two word note about the facts that fit the checklist item.
-Now you have an outline for how to answer your question - moving through the list and deciding which item you need to discuss and how the facts fit, picking and choosing.
+- Example: In Criminal Law, say you get a question that deals with murder.
+Your checklist would include different types of murder.
+Under or next to each item, make a short, one to two-word note about the facts that fit the checklist item.
+From here, you have an outline for how to answer your question - you can move through the list and decide which item you need to discuss and how the facts fit, picking and choosing.

-This technique will help you if the question requires you to talk about everything, instead of picking and choosing.
-In this situation, you analyze the question and figure out that it requires you to think through and discuss several issues (categories and subcategories).
-If that’s the case, use an attack outline or analysis.
-Often times your professor will give you an outline or analysis for a given issue that explains how to apply the law in any fact pattern.
-In this situation, follow the attack plan and you will not need to make many, if any, judgement calls.
+If you analyze a question and figure out that it requires you to think through and discuss several issues (categories and subcategories), an attack outline or analysis is the way to go.
+Your professor will typically give you an outline or analysis for a given issue that explains how to apply the law in any fact pattern.
+In this situation, follow the attack plan, and you will not need to make many, if any, judgement calls.

 - Example: Your Torts professor may have told you that to prove an intentional tort you must think through intent, elements of the tort, causation, damages, AND defenses.
-That means you must discuss all 5 of these issues in your answer and you can organize your answer using these headings.
-This will allow you to take an analytical approach to figure out what you need to talk about and put it together in an organized way.
+That means you must discuss all five of these issues in your answer.
+You can organize your answer using these headings, and this will allow you to take an analytical approach to figure out what you need to talk about and put it together in an organized way.

 Which To Choose

 The technique you choose often depends on the question and the law you must discuss.